10 Best Life Insurance Companies in Massachusetts

 Key Terms

-Affectionately known as the Bay State, Massachusetts is a northeastern gem with Boston at its vibrant core, housing nearly 700,000 residents.
-Bordered by Vermont, New Hampshire, Connecticut, and New York, it ranks as the 15th-most populous state with a total population of 6.9 million.
+Massachusetts, with its vibrant hub in Boston, is a northeastern gem teeming with nearly 700,000 residents.
+Surrounded by Vermont, New Hampshire, Connecticut, and New York, the Bay State ranks as the 15th-most populous, boasting a total of 6.9 million people.

 According to the U.S. Bureau of Labor Statistics, in Massachusetts, the 90th percentile income is currently $130,970.
 The median income in the state is approximately $58,540.
-Most financial advisors recommend acquiring a life insurance policy that safeguards your loved ones for between 10X and 20X your annual earnings.
-In Massachusetts, this amounts to sufficient protection for most individuals.
+Most financial advisors recommend acquiring a life insurance policy that safeguards your loved ones for between 10X and 20X your yearly earnings.
+In Massachusetts, this amounts to adequate coverage for most individuals.

 Show Me Life Insurance Companies